Dirac surface states in magnonic analogs of topological crystalline insulators

 Next, we show that the shift of the wave vector expressed by Eq.~(\ref{eq:AC}) gives rise to the shift of surface Dirac dispersions as in Fig.~\ref{fig:HoneycombTCI_EF}(b).
-The effective Hamiltonian with spin-momentum locking for $(\bar{1}00)$ surface can be written as follows:
+We write the effective Hamiltonian with spin-momentum locking for $(\bar{1}00)$ and $(100)$ surfaces as $H_{+}(\bar{\bm{k}})$ and $H_{-}(\bar{\bm{k}})$, respectively.
+Here, $\bar{\bm{k}}$ is defined as $\bar{\bm{k}}=(k_{y},k_{z})$.
+They can be written as follows: